mysociety/popit.poplus.org/docs/using-the-popolo-data-model.md

 #### Posts ####

-A post is for the sort of position that it's useful to represent independent of the organization it's part of or the person who holds it.
-Unless you are modeling a parliament that has constituency seats ( e.g. Member of Parliament for Oxford East ) then you probably won't need posts.
+A post is for the sort of position that you want to be able to refer to even if no one is currently occupying it.
+So, for example, if you are modelling a parliament that has constituency seats ( e.g Member of Parliament for Oxford East ) the you could add a post for each constituency which would allow you to see a list of everyone who'd represented a particular constituency.
+If you don't have these sort of positions, or only need to refer to positions in the context of organizations or persons, then you probably don't need posts.

 ### But what about roles? ###

-It's possible for a membership, or a post, to have a role.
-A role is used to indicate something about the nature of the membership.
-E.g. for people in a party you could set the role of the membership to be member.
-Or for people on a partly list the role could be candidate.
+When you add a membership you may want to include some extra information about how the person is related to an organization, e.g. if they are a candidate for a political party.
+Roles are used for adding this information.
+So, in our example of a candidate for a political party, having added the person and organization you would then add a membership linking the person to the party with the role set to candidate.

 ### How to use them together ###

-As we envisage that Popit will mostly be used to model people in parliaments we're going to provide a set of examples of how to model common parliamentary types.
+As we envisage that PopIt will mostly be used to model people in parliaments we're going to provide a set of examples of how we'd use PopIt to model common parliamentary types.
+They should give you an idea of how the objects above can be used in practice.

 #### Party lists, no areas ####

 We're going to start with the simple example of a parliament where the members are selected proportionally from party lists.
 In this case you would have an organization for the Parliament, and one for each party.
-You would then add each person who was a member of parliament and create a membership for parliament and one for their party.
+You would then add each person who was a member of parliament and add a membership for parliament and one for their party.

 For a typical member of parliament this would look something like: